jto888/EventTree/README.md

 This R package is used to build  an event tree as a dataframe object.
 A tree is constructed by an initial etree.make() call.
-Subsequent addition of add... functions build up the tree.
+Subsequent addition of addControl and addOutcome functions build up the tree.
 Event tree calculations proceed during the tree construction.

 There is no GUI associated with this package, nor is one expected in the R environment.
 A user is expected to code scripts defining the tree as a final version.

-Output is currently read as a sub-view of the dataframe object holding the tree.
-Generation of HTML that will display the event tree utilizing the D3 javascript library is under development.
+An HTML output is now available to display the event tree in the browser.
+Internet connection is required to load the D3 javascript library via cdn.

 Example Scripts: